drcode/lisperati-1000-diy/README.md

 ## The Screen

 The Lisperati1000 uses an ultrawide LCD screen, available [here](https://www.amazon.com/gp/product/B086HK9FKQ).
 You will need the included controller board, as well.
-Simply wedge the display into the chassis.
+Simply connect the included controller board to the display, and then wedge them both into the chassis.

 ## The remaining components